Cádiz Andalusia Spain

 Hang out in Cadiz plazas or public squares

 Apart from its 83 beaches, Cádiz also boasts an array of charming squares, at least ten of which consistently appear on must-visit lists around the city.
 To explore the old town, we devised a walking route that connected one plaza to the next, offering convenient respites for moments of fatigue, heat, or thirst.
-These squares provide idyllic settings for leisurely meals and refreshing drinks, perfect for whiled-away languid afternoons.
+These squares provide idyllic settings for leisurely meals and refreshing drinks, perfect for people watching and enjoying the local vibe.

 Many of them are adorned with al fresco establishments along their perimeters or tucked away on adjacent side streets.
 Among our favorites was Plaza de Flores, adorned with a vibrant flower market at its heart.
 Meanwhile, Plaza Candelaria cast a spell with its delightful assortment of shade-providing trees, and its benches served as a gathering spot for spirited discussions among Cádiz’s seasoned residents along the shaded walkways.